“Quinquireme of Nineveh from distant Ophir,

 In 1929 during a gale she broke from her moorings at St. Jean-de-Luz and was stranded ashore with hull damage amidships.
 Her crew of six luckily being saved.

 From 1930 she carried coal, iron ore and general cargo to ports in northern Spain; mainly Gijon, Aviles, Santander, Bilbao and Pasajes.
 Laid up for much of 1932-36 due to a slump in maritime trade, she sailed in 1934 but ran aground at Bayonne becoming stranded alongside a quay.
-A week later she struck the jetty at Adour and was holed in two places, beached at Montbrun to prevent her sinking she later broke her moorings and capsized.
-Salvaged and repaired in 1935 she was sold briefly to Mr Diaz Romeral of Castro Urdiales.
-A wheelhouse was fitted to enclose the open bridge around this time.
+A week later she struck the jetty at Adour and was holed in two places, beached at Montbrun to prevent her sinking she later broke her moorings, capsized and sank.
+Salvaged and repaired, her wheelhouse may also have been replaced at this time.
+In 1935 she was sold briefly to Mr Diaz Romeral of Castro Urdiales.

-In 1936 she was commandered by the Spanish Government until Franco’s forces took the port at Santander in 1937.
+In 1936 she was commandeered by the Spanish Government until General Franco’s forces took the port at Santander in 1937.

 Reverting back to A. Perez y Cia S.A she carried coal to ports in the north of Spain until 1942 after which she was put out to charter to several firms and used to carry coal from Aville, Gijon and San Esteban de Pravia to Bilbao and Vigo.
 Return cargoes were of iron ore from Bilbao to Gijon and timber from Corcubion and Noya to Gijon with occasional general cargoes between Gijon and Pasajes.

-In 1962 she broke her propellor shaft and had to be towed by a fishing boat into Corunna for repair with a new propellor and shaft fitted.
+In 1962 she broke her propeller shaft and had to be towed by a fishing boat into Corunna for repair with a new propeller and shaft fitted.

-In 1965 Maria was sold to Eduardo de la Sota Poveda of Bilbao, who carried out the first major alterations to her structure since her launch in 1890.
+In 1965 Maria was sold to Eduardo de la Sota Poveda of Bilbao, who over a few years was to carry out the first major alterations to her structure since her launch in 1890.

-By now tired and showing her age, major repairs were needed to her hull which needed strengthening to withstand heavy seas.
-Her whale back covering the aft deck and mizzen mast were removed, the fore mast, main mast and funnel were shortened and the focastle accomodation was extended.
+By now tired and showing her age, major repairs were needed to her hull which also needed strengthening to withstand heavy seas.
+Her whale back covering the aft deck and mizzen mast were removed, the fore mast, main mast and funnel were shortened and the forecastle accommodation was extended.
 Her coal fired boiler was converted to oil firing and oil tanks were installed in the coal bunker spaces.
-The watertight bulkhead between the cargo hold and boileroom was moved aft to give more cargo space.
-Cabins, toilets and crew facilities were upgraded and electric generator and lighting installed.
+The watertight bulkhead between the cargo hold and boiler room was moved aft to give more cargo space.
+Cabins, toilets and crew facilities were upgraded and steam driven electric generator and lighting installed.

 After her refit she sailed carrying coal from Gijon to Bilbao and iron ore from Bilbao to Gijon for another nine years.